AABelkhiria/JobPilot/README.md

 ├── lib/
 │   └── jspdf.umd.min.js  # The jsPDF library
-├── manifest.json         # The heart of the extension, defines all components and permissions ├── background.js         # Service worker: Handles API calls and core logic ├── content.js            # Injected into the webpage to read its content ├── popup.html            # The HTML for the main popup UI
+├── manifest.json         # The heart of the extension, defines all components and permissions ├── popup.css             # Styles for the main popup UI ├── background.js         # Service worker: Handles API calls and core logic ├── content.js            # Injected into the webpage to read its content ├── popup.html            # The HTML for the main popup UI